Academics and Researchers

 • Acknowledgement of RECETOX RI is required in all published outcomes originating from the open-access projects.

-• A project implementation report and an evaluation questionnaire must be submitted to the open-access coordinator within two weeks after project completion.
+• project implementation report and an evaluation questionnaire must be submitted to the open-access coordinator within two weeks after project completion.

 • Users are also requested to provide a copy of all publications or reports based on the open-access project.